skilobyte/chatPDF/README.md

 # chatPDF

-ChatPDF app allows you to upload a PDF and chat with it using a local Retrieval-Augmented Generation (RAG) pipeline.
+ChatPDF app allows you to upload a PDF and chat with it using a Retrieval-Augmented Generation (RAG) pipeline.

 ### How it works: